alm-tools/alm/docs/contributing/README.md

 Once you have `nodemon` running, if you edit any front-end ts file our Webpack setup will reload the front end only.
 Make a change to some backend file and the app restarts :rose:

 # IDE
-This is project is self hosted.
-Just install a released version of alm tools `npm install -g alm` and then you can use that.

-You are free to use any other IDE but then you should also run `npm run tscw` to run the same TypeScript version as alm in watch mode.
+You are free to use any IDE but you should also run `npm run tscw` to run the same TypeScript version as alm in watch mode.

 # Webpack
 All our front-end js gets minified into `bundle.js`.
 This is what gets npm deployed.